kitchej/linkedListExample/README.md

 # linkedListExample
-An example implemnation of a linked list in C.
+An example implementation of a linked list in C.